 The Chief Executive Officer and the Chair are the primary points of contact for the shareholders and are available to answer queries over the phone or via email from shareholders throughout the year.

 The Group has an Audit and Remuneration committee.
-The Audit Committee comprises Nick Parker and Sandy Lindsay and is chaired by Nick Parker.
-The Remuneration Committee comprises Sandy Lindsay and Nick Parker, and is chaired by Sandy Lindsay.
+The Audit Committee comprises Nick Parker and Angela Williams and is chaired by Nick Parker.
+The Remuneration Committee comprises Angela Williams and Nick Parker, and is chaired by Angela Williams.

 Formal terms of reference have been agreed for both Board Committees.
 The responsibilities of each of these have been summarised below:

 - To meet at least twice a year and otherwise as required, with the external auditor in attendance

 - Appointment of external auditors